-24.15 Automated Zero/Precision/ Span Checks
+24.15 Automated Zero/Precision/Span Checks

-The External 24-hour Zero Check is conducted along with the 24-hour precision and span check at a concentration of 20 ppb for precision and between 80-90% of full range scale (160-180 ppb) for span utilizing the auto function of the Thermo Scientific 146i Dynamic Gas Calibrator in conjunction with the 43i-TLE analyzer.
+The External 24-hour Zero, Precision, and Span Checks are conducted at a concentration of 10 ppb for precision and 80 ppb for span utilizing the auto function of the Thermo Scientific 146i Dynamic Gas Calibrator in conjunction with the 43i-TLE analyzer.
 The data is flagged for this period with a "C" on the data logger.